 Types of Scenarios

 Generally speaking, there are two types of scenario modelling when considering types of climate impacts.
 One group of climate scenario models focuses on the changes that happen in the physical world, such as increased frequency of weather events.
 Companies such as real estate or mining might find this type more useful.
 A second type is characterized by models focussed on the changes to the economy arising from societal behaviour, government policies, technology adoption and other events.
 These may be more useful to organizations analyzing risks and opportunities from the transition to a low-carbon economy.
 However, some companies such as in the energy sector may be exposed to both types of risks.
+Click here for our blog How to Get Started with Scenario Analysis on how to choose the most relevant climate scenario.

 The Task Force on Climate-related Financial Disclosures (TCFD) therefore groups climate risks into two buckets: physical and transitional.
 Physical climate risks are risks to the physical integrity of business assets and operations due to climate change.
 These range from flood damage due to increased precipitation to worker health and safety concerns due to rising temperatures.
 Transitional climate risks are the remaining set of non-physical climate risks, which usually take the form of policy, legal, technological, and market risks.
 These include increased exposure to liability due to changing environmental regulations or the risk of sunk legacy assets due to rapidly evolving technologies.